Adopted by Council

-The Horsley Creek Flood Risk Management Study & Plan is now on calling for community feedback
+The Horsley Creek Flood Risk Management Study & Plan was officially adopted at the 28 October 2025 Council Meeting.

 The Horsley Creek catchment is located on the southern side of Lake Illawarra and mainly includes the suburbs of Albion Park Rail and part of Oak Flats.
 The catchment has a combined area of 9.25km2, draining from the quarries in the south of the catchment into Koona Bay and Lake Illawarra at the Horsley Inlet.
 The northern half of the catchment is largely covered by residential and light industrial development.
 The buffer areas surrounding the quarries are currently used for cattle and horse grazing.